Yes, we do have a certification examination available to test your skills in performing an FCE and using the webFCE software.

 We do recommend it if you never performed an FCE test before, but it's minimal.

-We have hundreds of algorithms behind each individual test you conduct that will be automatically calculated thus giving you much more time for your clinical analysis and decisions making conclusions.
+We have hundreds of algorithms behind each individual test you conduct that will be automatically calculated thus giving you much more time for your clinical analysis and decision making conclusions.

 Yes.
-The FCE is peer-reviewed and has been shown to demonstrate face/content validity, construct validity, content validity and overall reliability.
+The FCE is based on peer-reviewed research (DOT-RFC) and has been shown to demonstrate face/content validity, construct validity, content validity and overall reliability.
 The report is accepted in all legal proceedings.

-We continually examine all peer-reviewed literature on Functional Capacity Evaluations on a regular basis to make sure we remain on the cutting edge of FCE performance.
+We regularly examine new peer-reviewed literature on Functional Capacity Evaluations to make sure we remain on the cutting edge of the latest standards for FCEs

 Lifting, carrying, pushing, pulling, sitting, standing, walking, balance, stair climbing, stooping, kneeling, crouching, crawling, reaching, fine and gross motor testing, sensory, submaximal cardiorespiratory testing, consistency of effort testing, heart rate testing, full-time work tolerance and outcome questionnaire testing.